AlicanOzeloglu/ELON-Autonomous-Parking/student_xohw20_189_ismailsan_20200630_1/README.md

 Software Version: Vivado 2017.4, Vivado HLS 2017.4

-Brief description of project:In this project, the vehicle that can detect and park the suitable parking area was implemented with the deep q learning method.
+**Brief description of project:**In this project, the vehicle that can detect and park the suitable parking area was implemented with the deep q learning method.
 Trained neural networks have been accelerated on hardware design.
 SoC architecture tested on prototype model car.

-Link to project repository: https://github.com/AlicanOzeloglu/ELON-Autonomous-Parking
+**Link to project repository:** https://github.com/AlicanOzeloglu/ELON-Autonomous-Parking

-Description of archive (explain directory structure, documents and source files):
+**Description of archive (explain directory structure, documents and source files):**

 * deep_q_learning_with_python --> This file includes Python3 codes for deep q learning part of our project.
 * ip --> This file includes IP files and IP source files to create IPs which were used in project.